 Intellectual property refers creations of mind such as inventions, designs, logos, name and images which are used in commerce and service industry.
 The Company spends its financial resource to develop innovative insurance products and services.
 In order to make these products and services prominent and for effective marketing purpose, unique name and logos are developed and assigned to these products and services.
-These names and logos identify and distinguish the Jubilee General 's products and services from the product and services of other insurance companies.
+JGI uses intellectual capital in their decision-making procedures that permit insurers to scale themselves according to the intellectual capital efficiencies and advance in strategies that will boost the company's financial performance.
 These titles, design and logos are also called trademarks and service-marks.
 Furthermore, the Company has also developed various Android Applications and introduced Web-Access/Portals of its different insurance products/services for its customers.
 All these products, services and their names and related logos are valuable intellectual properties of the Company.